 Finally, over mirror reflectors (local group $\mathbb{Z}_2$), we have a special case of the dihedral case.
 The local model is topologically a 3-ball with two disjoint singular arcs of index 2.
 More details can be found in \cite{BS} or \cite{Dun1}.

 We will now state the classification theorem.
-An oriented Seifert fibered orbifold will be determined up to diffeomorphisms which preserve the orientation and the fibration by the data of the base orbifold, the local invariants associated to cone points and corner reflectors, an additional invariant $\xi\in\mathbb{Z}_2$ associated to each boundary component of the base orbifold and the Euler number.
-If we change the orientation of the orbifold, then the sign of local invariants and Euler number are inverted.
-The normalized local invariants pass in this case from $p/q$ to $(q-p)/q$.
+An oriented Seifert fibered orbifold will be determined, up to diffeomorphisms which preserve the orientation and the fibration, by the following data: the base orbifold, the local invariants associated to cone points and corner reflectors, an additional invariant $\xi\in\mathbb{Z}_2$ associated to each boundary component of the base orbifold, and the Euler number.
+If we change the orientation of the orbifold, then the signs of local invariants and of the Euler number are also changed.
+The normalized local invariants pass in this case from $a/b$ to $(b-a)/b$.
 For the formal definitions of Euler number and of invariants associated to boundary components, as well as the proofs of the stated results, we refer again to \cite{BS} or \cite{Dun1}.

 \begin{Theorem} Let $O$ and $O'$ be Seifert fibered orbifolds, where $O\rightarrow B$ and $O'\rightarrow B'$ are the fibration projections.
 If there is a diffeomorphism $\phi:B\rightarrow B'$, the Euler numbers $e(O)$ and $e(O')$ are equal and the local invariants associated to cone points, corner reflectors and boundary components of $B$ coincide with the local invariants of their images in $B'$ through $\phi$, then $O$ and $O'$ are diffeomorphic. \end{Theorem}